Hannesrasmussen/Sprite.js/README.txt

     new Sprite(name,width,height, --> true <-- );

-    It is advised to pass argument 'help' as true when you instatiate your first Sprite.
+    It is advised to pass argument 'help' as true when you instantiate your first Sprite.
 Helpful information and tips are shown to you in the console.